prabhuramachandran/tex2ipy/README.md

 ## Customization

 If you wish to support more macros or your own, you can subclass `Tex2Cells` and add any handlers for your own macros.
+Let us say you add additional methods to your subclass and in a file called `customize.py` you can use this file as follows:

+    $ tex2ipy -c customize.py talk.tex talk.ipynb

+This will use your customizations for the conversion.